Particular/docs.particular.net/samples/logging/anotar/sample.md

 ---

+## Introduction

-This sample shows how to used the community run project [Anotar](https://github.com/Fody/Anotar) to simplify logging when integrating with NServiceBus.
+This sample shows how to used the [Anotar](https://github.com/Fody/Anotar) to simplify logging when integrating with NServiceBus.

 Anotar simplifies logging through a static class and some IL manipulation done by [Fody](https://github.com/Fody).
 When using Anotar no static log field is necessary per class and extra information is captured for each log entry written.

 ## Including Anotar

-When the Anotar NuGet package is pulled in Fody will create a configuration file (`FodyWeavers.xml`) with the following:
+After adding the Anotar NuGet package add a configuration file (`FodyWeavers.xml`) with the following:

 snippet: weavers